yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

     * Select "New Project".
         * Enter fabmedical as the project name.
+        * Ensure the Version control is set to Git.
         * Select "Create".

     * Once the project creation has completed, select "Code".